Skip to main content

 • 3) the results of a subject access search under the Data Protection Act 1998(b) of the Police National Computer by the National Identification Service.

 In any case such, certificate of search results shall be issued no earlier than one calendar month before the giving of the application to the relevant licensing authority.
+A subject access search form can be obtained from the local police station.
+Alternatively, a basic disclosure can be applied for online.

 If there are relevant offences, the police can make a representation against the application on crime prevention grounds.
 If the police make a representation then there will be a hearing of the application.